cmaneu/xaml-coding-guidelines/README.md

 The implicit style must be used only when they apply to a whole page/app.
 If they apply only to a subset of a page/app, they must be declared as explicit styles.

-As these styles have a broad impact, they must be declared first, and commented properly to give them visibility.
+As these styles have a broad impact, they must be declared first and commented properly to give them visibility.

 ##### **How to fix violation**
 If the style is used throughout the file: